ldgabbay/jwplayer/fl5/doc/developers/startup.rst

  5. Initialize Plugins:
  Depends on **2, 3, 4**.
 The plugins' **initPlugin()** method is called.
 The plugins have the opportunity to lock the player at this point.

- 6. Javascript CallBacks:
+ 6. JavaScript CallBacks:
  Depends on **5**.
-Once the plugins are initialized, and after all plugins have released their locks, the Javascript method called for by the **playerready** FlashVar is executed.
+Once the plugins are initialized, and after all plugins have released their locks, the JavaScript method called for by the **playerready** FlashVar is executed.

  7. Begin Playback if Autostart:
  Depends on **5, 6**.
-When plugins have been loaded, and the Javascript **playerready** callback has been executed, the player can begin playback.
+When plugins have been loaded, and the JavaScript **playerready** callback has been executed, the player can begin playback.
 If the **autostart** FlashVar is set, playback begins immediately.
 Otherwise, the player's loading screen fades out, and the user interface controls are displayed.

  8. Load MediaProviders:
  Depends on **7**.
 If the playlist contains any files that require external MediaProviders, they are loaded and initialized before the first playlist item that requires them is played.